aylingulaksu/DSA210-Term-Project/ML_FINDINGS.md

 ---

 ##  Conclusion
-Fictional characters **do** influence baby names—and the effect is structured, delayed, and predictable.
+Fictional characters **do** influence baby names and the effect is structured, delayed, and predictable.
 Machine learning reveals that cultural trends follow interpretable rules, not randomness.